 Dad Weir played 11 Tests overall, scoring 416 runs at an average of 29.71.
 While by modern standards it represents only a few series, he played at a time when New Zealand had very few matches, often going two or three seasons without an official Test.
 Gordon Lindsay played 107 first-class matches, scoring 5,022 runs at an average of 32.19, including 10 centuries.

 Like many New Zealanders of that time, he also played representative rugby, making nine first-class appearances for Auckland, mainly at fly-half.
-Basically he was a schoolteacher, Weir taught at Auckland’s Mt Albert Grammar School, and for many years was selector-coach of the Auckland Brabin Cup side.
+Basically, he was a schoolteacher.
+Weir taught at Auckland’s Mt Albert Grammar School and for many years, was the selector-coach of the Auckland Brabin Cup side.
 This is an annual tournament played between junior sides from the four major associations.
-That was later extended to include Central and Northern Districts, proving a significant stepping-stone for many players who went on to international cricket.
+That was later extended to include the Central and Northern Districts, proving a significant stepping stone for many players who went on to international cricket.

-In more years Weir was one of the most venerated members of the band of former players who regularly gathered, as the guests of New Zealand Cricket, for major matches played at Eden Park.
-In October two years ago (2001), Weir became the oldest surviving Test cricketer in the world following the death in England, of fast bowler Alf Gover.
+In more years, Weir was one of the most venerated members of the band of former players who regularly gathered as the guests of New Zealand Cricket for major matches played at Eden Park.
+In October 2001, Weir became the oldest surviving Test cricketer in the world following the death in England of fast bowler Alf Gover.

 Dad Weir was born on June 2, 1908, making him 93 years old.
-Weir was twice dismissed by Gover during the 1937 tour, once against Alf Gover’s Surrey county side and once in the third Test, the only Test Weir played on that tour.
-However, Dad Weir, missed by one Test, playing in New Zealand’s first official Test match, against the 1929-30 MCC side on its tour of New Zealand.
+Weir was twice dismissed by Gover during the 1937 tour, once against Alf Gover’s Surrey County side and once in the third Test, the only Test Weir played on that tour.
+However, Dad Weir missed one Test, playing in New Zealand’s first official Test match against the 1929–30 MCC side on its tour of New Zealand.

 Dad Weir completed his 1,000 runs on tour, but overall his average of 25.87 was lower than he might have expected and was the result of not being able to score as freely as he liked to in the foreign conditions.

-A useful medium-pace bowler he took seven Test wickets with his best being 3-38 against England in the first Test at Lord’s when he opened the bowling with Ian Cromb.
+A useful medium-pace bowler, he took seven Test wickets, with his best being 3-38 against England in the first Test at Lord’s when he opened the bowling with Ian Cromb.
 On the 1937 tour of England, he scored 893 runs at 26.26.
-By the end of his first-class career in 1946-47, he had scored 5,022 runs at 32.19 and had 107 wickets at 37.35.
+By the end of his first-class career in 1946–47, he had scored 5,022 runs at 32.19 and had 107 wickets at 37.35.
 He had been a regular visitor to Eden Park for Test matches ever since.
-Read More – Bert Sutcliffe – New Zealand Graceful Stroke Player